logiclrd/DQD.RealTimeBackup/README.md

 ```
 Then you can start the service:
 ```
-  systemctl start DeltaQ.RTB
+  systemctl start DQD.RealTimeBackup
 ```
 It is recommended that you briefly monitor the log file to ensure that it is in fact operating.

 ## Monitoring

-There is a command-line tool DeltaQ.RTB.Console that can connect to a running Backup Agent and retrieve its current operating state and statistics.
+There is a command-line tool DQD.RealTimeBackup.Console that can connect to a running Backup Agent and retrieve its current operating state and statistics.
 This tool can also submit paths to be processed and pause/unpause filesystem monitoring.
 ```
-logiclrd@visor:/code/DeltaQ.RTB/DeltaQ.RTB.Console$ dotnet run
+logiclrd@visor:/code/DQD.RealTimeBackup/DQD.RealTimeBackup.Console$ dotnet run
+usage: /code/DQD.RealTimeBackup/DQD.RealTimeBackup.Console/bin/Debug/net8.0/DQD.RealTimeBackup.Console.dll
-usage: /code/DeltaQ.RTB/DeltaQ.RTB.Console/bin/Debug/net8.0/DeltaQ.RTB.Console.dll [/CONNECT <value>] [/GETSTATS]
+    [/CONNECT <value>] [/GETSTATS] [/GETSTATSINCLUDEUPLOADS] [/GETSTATSREPEAT]
-    [/GETSTATSINCLUDEUPLOADS] [/GETSTATSREPEAT] [/CHECKPATH <value> [/CHECKPATH <value> [..]]] [/PAUSEMONITOR] [/UNPAUSEMONITOR] [/DISCARDBUFFEREDNOTIFICATIONS] [/XML] [/?] logiclrd@visor:/code/DeltaQ.RTB/DeltaQ.RTB.Console$
+    [/CHECKPATH [/CHECKPATH <value> [..]]] [/PAUSEMONITOR] [/UNPAUSEMONITOR] [/DISCARDBUFFEREDNOTIFICATIONS] [/XML] [/?] logiclrd@visor:/code/DQD.RealTimeBackup/DQD.RealTimeBackup.Console$
 ```
 This utility provides the following options:

 * `/CONNECT` <value>: Specifies the endpoint to which to connect.
-Can be a UNIX socket (e.g. /run/DeltaQ.RTB/bridge.socket) or a TCP/IP endpoint (e.g. 127.0.0.1:12345 -- check /run/DeltaQ.RTB/bridge-tcp-port for the port number, which may be dynamically-assigned).
+Can be a UNIX socket (e.g. /run/DQD.RealTimeBackup/bridge.socket) or a TCP/IP endpoint (e.g. 127.0.0.1:12345 -- check /run/DQD.RealTimeBackup/bridge-tcp-port for the port number, which may be dynamically-assigned).
 * `/GETSTATS`: Requests operating statistics from the Backup Agent.
     * `/GETSTATSINCLUDEUPLOADS`: If `false`, then detailed information about the upload threads is suppressed.
 Defaults to `true`.
     * `/GETSTATSREPEAT`: Gets operating statistics repeatedly in a loop until the process is terminated.